While renewing a certificate, its status is stuck on 'Replacement in Progress'

 Issue/Introduction

-The customer was trying to renew the Gateway certificate (under Settings > All Settings > Notification Server > Certificate Management) used by the gateway for NS Reporting.
-After clicking on "Renew" button, the status just stayed in "Replacement in progress".
+When trying to renew the Internet Gateway certificate (in the SMP Console under Settings > All Settings > Notification Server > Certificate Management) used by the Internet Gateway for NS Reporting.
+After clicking on "Renew" button, the status just stayed in "Replacement in progress" as shown here:

 Environment